⚠️⚠️⚠️

 for work on remote servers!).

-For more details on possible downstream validation and troubleshooting analyses, please see this vignette.
+For more details on additional downstream validation and troubleshooting options, please see this vignette.

 Now that we have the ABC output object ready and have more or less convinced ourselves that our model can capture the summary statistics we’ve chosen via posterior predictive checks, we can proceed with parameter inference.